milosdavidovic/blog.io/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 }
 ```

-This is sort of "easy way out" and code is more predictable and readable.
+This is sort of "easy way out" and the code is more predictable and readable.
-Downside is that this doesn't help as much and client code will still need to check returned boolean value.
+The downside is that this doesn't help as much and client code will still need to check returned boolean value.

 ## Contitional result object

-This class is a kind a wrapper around actual object of interest, and it additionally provides Boolean property (Success) which indicates presence of the Result object.
+This class is a kind a wrapper around the actual object of interest, and it additionally provides Boolean property (Success) which indicates the presence of the Result object.

 ```